open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 It is possible to store and analyze Unstructured logs in production, although you may need to do substantial work to parse or otherwise pre-process them to be machine-readable.
-For example, the above three logs will require a regular expression to parse their timestamps and custom parsers to consitently extract the bodies of the log message.
+For example, the above three logs will require a regular expression to parse their timestamps and custom parsers to consistently extract the bodies of the log message.
 This will typically be necessary for a logging backend to know how to sort and organize the logs by timestamp.
 Although it's possible to parse unstructured logs for analysis purposes, doing this may be